udippant/base-drafts/draft-ietf-quic-http.md

 ## Streams {#h2-streams}

-HTTP/QUIC permits use of a larger number of streams (2^62-1) than HTTP/2.
-The considerations about exhaustion of stream identifier space apply, though the space is significantly larger such that it is likely that other limits in QUIC are reached first, such as the limit on the connection flow control window.
+HTTP/QWIK permits use of a larger number of streams (2^62-1) than HTTP/2.
+The considerations about exhaustion of stream identifier space apply, though the space is significantly larger such that it is likely that other limits in QWIK are reached first, such as the limit on the connection flow control window.

 ## HTTP Frame Types {#h2-frames}

-Many framing concepts from HTTP/2 can be elided away on QUIC, because the transport deals with them.
+Many framing concepts from HTTP/2 can be elided away on QWIK, because the transport deals with them.
 Because frames are already on a stream, they can omit the stream number.
-Because frames do not block multiplexing (QUIC's multiplexing occurs below this layer), the support for variable-maximum-length packets can be removed.
-Because stream termination is handled by QUIC, an END_STREAM flag is not required.
+Because frames do not block multiplexing (QWIK's multiplexing occurs below this layer), the support for variable-maximum-length packets can be removed.
+Because stream termination is handled by QWIK, an END_STREAM flag is not required.
 This permits the removal of the Flags field from the generic frame layout.

 Frame payloads are largely drawn from {{!RFC7540}}.
-However, QUIC includes many features (e.g. flow control) which are also present in HTTP/2.
+However, QWIK includes many features (e.g. flow control) which are also present in HTTP/2.
 In these cases, the HTTP mapping does not re-implement them.
-As a result, several HTTP/2 frame types are not required in HTTP/QUIC.
-Where an HTTP/2-defined frame is no longer used, the frame ID has been reserved in order to maximize portability between HTTP/2 and HTTP/QUIC implementations.
+As a result, several HTTP/2 frame types are not required in HTTP/QWIK.
+Where an HTTP/2-defined frame is no longer used, the frame ID has been reserved in order to maximize portability between HTTP/2 and HTTP/QWIK implementations.
 However, even equivalent frames between the two mappings are not identical.

-Many of the differences arise from the fact that HTTP/2 provides an absolute ordering between frames across all streams, while QUIC provides this guarantee on each stream only.
-As a result, if a frame type makes assumptions that frames from different streams will still be received in the order sent, HTTP/QUIC will break them.
+Many of the differences arise from the fact that HTTP/2 provides an absolute ordering between frames across all streams, while QWIK provides this guarantee on each stream only.
+As a result, if a frame type makes assumptions that frames from different streams will still be received in the order sent, HTTP/QWIK will break them.

 For example, implicit in the HTTP/2 prioritization scheme is the notion of